Recruit. Hire. Retain.

 Degree Program Information

-If you are interested in learning more about what our academic programs, please visit our Academic Calendar (PDF) for course descriptions.
+If you are interested in learning more about our academic programs, please visit our Academic Calendar (PDF) for course descriptions.

 Disclaimer: Employers are encouraged to submit the co-op opportunities early to access a larger applicant base.
 The StFX Co-operative Education Program does not guarantee employer-student matches.
 We do not release student demographic information.
 We do not guarantee student availability.
 Ethical recruitment practices are expected and followed.